Young, stacked US team faces familiar battle in Ryder Cup - NewsBreak

 Koepka, meanwhile, injured his wrist hitting a tree root beneath the turf at East Lake.
 He plans to be at Whistling Straits and said he would be ready to go, though at what strength won’t be known until he gets there.

-A week before the matches, Koepka was quoted in a Golf Digest interview as saying the Ryder Cup week is hectic, odd and takes him out of his routine because of the team element.
-Azinger read the interview and suggested if Koepka doesn’t love the Ryder Cup, he should give his spot to someone who does.
+A week before the matches, Koepka was quoted in a interview as saying the Ryder Cup week is hectic, odd and takes him out of his routine because of the team element.
+Azinger read the interview and suggested if Koepka doesn’t love the Ryder Cup, .

 This is the drama Stricker can do without as he leads a team desperate for a win.
 He said he spoke to Koepka and DeChambeau in the last month and they assured him they would put their differences aside.